CST BLOG: Lab Expectations

 Rob MacDonald, PhD

-Rob MacDonald, PhD, is a Scientist in the Flow Cytometry Group at Cell Signaling Technology.
+Rob MacDonald, PhD, is a Development Scientist in the Immunology Group at Cell Signaling Technology.
+Rob received his PhD in environmental toxicology from Cornell University.